Sage-Bionetworks/mongo/README.md

 ## Specification

+For better security, the entrypoint script is modified to provide an alternative to Mongo's default database and user.

+This container

+- creates a database named according to the environment variable `${MONGO_INITDB_DATABASE}`
-- Modify the entrypoint script to create a DB user at startup using the values of the environment variables `${MONGO_USERNAME}` and `${MONGO_PASSWORD}`.
-It is recommended for better security to use this user rather than MongoDB default user .
+- create a DB user at startup using the values of the environment variables `${MONGO_USERNAME}` and `${MONGO_PASSWORD}`